Vacation Checklist For Your Home

-Think about Winter weather.
-Again, weather is a good reason to have that house-sitter coming in for a walk through on a regular basis, since our cold climate means the potential for freezing pipes and burst water lines should there ever be a power failure or a problem with a homeowners’ furnace.
+- Think about the Winter weather.
+Again, the weather is a good reason to have that house-sitter coming in for a walk through on a regular basis, since our cold climate means the potential for freezing pipes and burst water lines should there ever be a power failure or a problem with a homeowners’ furnace.
 In fact, if no-one will be needing water for the toilet or sinks, consider shutting off the supply with the stop and waste valve typically located in the basement of your home.
 Should there be a burst pipe, the only leakage would be from the standing water in the pipe itself.
 As mentioned earlier, a leaky pipe or supply hose can discharge a lot of water in a short period of time, so consider the main water supply line valve being shut off as “an ounce of prevention”.

-Motion activated lights installed in critical areas, such as along side of your house or in the backyard are an excellent deterrent, but keeping your home looking lived-in will certainly give would be burglars a reason to doubt and have them move along to another, easier target.
+Motion activated lights installed in critical areas, such as along the side of your house or in the backyard are an excellent deterrent, but keeping your home looking lived-in will certainly give would be burglars a reason to doubt and have them move along to another, easier target.

 The right home insurance is always the key.
-If you’re not sure what you’re covered for talk to your broker or better yet, reach out to us for a quote on home insurance, please fill out this convenient form, or call our office at 403-770-4949.
+If you’re not sure what you’re covered for talk to your broker or better yet, reach out to us for a quote on home insurance, fill out this convenient form, or call our main office at 403-770-4949.

-For other tips on holiday safety, check out our posts:
+For more tips on holiday safety, check these great posts: